 As you already know, in order to help you find the perfect name for your business (and of course, the matching .com domain name), we have started our series of interviews called “Names with stories” where we talk with startup founders, co-founders, and CEOs about their sleepless nights and the time when they were brainstorming the perfect name for their business.
 Not only did they build great brands on those names, but they were also kind enough to share with us the stories behind them.
-In this blog, we’ve compiled a summary of their answers that will make this Friday 13 happy for those looking for the perfect name for their brand.
+In this blog, we’ve compiled a summary of their answers for those looking for the perfect name for their brand.
 So let’s start!

 “From the beginning, I wanted a name that was unique, meaningful and would help us build the right brand image in our customers’ minds.
 I was only considering options that were up to 8 letters — but the shorter the better.
 For example, sailing.com is short and memorable however it is too general and encompasses much more than boat rentals to be relevant for our brand proposition.
 I also wanted to stay away from word combinations like “sailtime” or “onlineboat” as I felt that a one-word brand is more powerful.
 From playing around with sailing and sailor, “Sailo” was the winner as a friendly and memorable brand name.” — Read the Story behind the Sailo.com here.

 “Turing’s name works on several levels.
 First, the Turing Award is the Nobel Prize for computer engineers.
 Since one of our goals is to create opportunities for highly-skilled engineers so they can change the world, the name is a perfect fit.

 Second, the “Turing Test” is the name of a test for artificial intelligence such that if the AI is sufficiently advanced, that means we cannot tell the difference between that AI and a human.
 Classical outsourcing companies throw people at this problem.
 But Turing uses the process and AI.